 When you are advised of a new writing/publishing site, visit it with a critical eye.

 Read what is posted there, then the Terms of Service (TOS).

 Do you lose your copyright?

-If the site steals my ‘Clown Series’, well, we got them to remove the garbage from our office by loading it into empty HP 6702 boxes, so it’s the same thing.
+If the site steals my ‘Clown Series’, well, I once had the garbage 'stolen' from our office by loading it into empty HP 6702 boxes, so it’s the same thing.

 Limit your output.

 If it is one of those sites where you have to put in for a ‘redemption’ the site is a Ponzi.
 The reason the pay out is not automatic is because the Owner wants control over who is paid and who is not.

 Let me repeat that;

 Any Site which Requires that You put in for a pay out is a Scam.
 The payment is not automatic because the Owner wants to personally select those who will be paid.